Emmeline B. Wells: Marriages

 The young Emmeline Harris returned to teaching.
 Through his children's attending her school, Harris met and later married Newel K. Whitney on February 24, 1845, under the Mormon practice of plural marriage.
 Emmeline Whitney admired her new husband and felt much safer as his wife.
 She left Nauvoo in 1846 and, along with the large Whitney family, left Winter Quarters, Nebraska, for Utah Territory in 1848.
 They traveled with the Heber C. Kimball company at the invitation of then-church president Brigham Young.
 During the journey, Whitney grew close to her sister-wives.
 She became friends with the "first wife" Elizabeth Ann Whitney in particular.
-During the journey west, Wells began recording her life experiences in the first of what would become 47 journals.
+During the journey west, Emmeline began recording her life experiences in the first of what would become 47 journals.
 She was pregnant when the company reached the Salt Lake Valley on October 8, 1848.
 Her first daughter, Isabel "Belle" Whitney, was born in the back of the same wagon that had carried her mother across the country; Emmeline later recounted, "our poor wagons and tents were the only homes we had."
 After a Whitney family home was constructed, her second daughter, Melvina Whitney, was born on August 18, 1850.
 Unfortunately, this good news was followed in short order by her second husband's unexpected death.
 Emmeline Whitney deeply mourned his passing.
 By age 22, she had been widowed twice.
 Shortly before his death, Newel Whitney had told her that she would prove to be "a tremendous influence in the building of the kingdom in the west."

 Newel Whitney's death in 1850 prompted her to begin teaching school once more, as a means of providing for her daughters.
 She remained primarily responsible for financially supporting herself for the rest of her life.
 She then approached Daniel H. Wells, a friend of her late husband's and a prominent civic leader, about marriage.
 In 1852, she became his seventh wife.
 Their early marriage was distant, as Daniel Wells was heavily involved in civic and church duties and had six other families.
 Emmeline Wells lived separately from his other wives.
 She had another daughter in 1853, Emma "Emmie" Wells.
 When the Utah War broke out in 1857, Emmeline moved south to Provo.
 There, she continued to teach school.
 In 1859, she gave birth to her fourth daughter, Elizabeth Ann Wells, who she named after Elizabeth Ann Whitney.
 Her fifth daughter, Louise Martha "Louie" Wells, was then born in 1862.
 Thus, she and Daniel Wells had a total of three children together.
 Though the early years of their relationship had been difficult, the two became fond and loving companions later in life.
 Wells did not regret or doubt her participation in polygamy.
 Daniel Wells died on March 24, 1891.
 By the end of her life, Emmeline Wells had been widowed three times.
 Once her children were grown, Wells devoted herself to writing.